Which Bible Should I Use?

 BENEFITS

-The Living Bible specifically aims at presenting text in conversational American English.
+The New Living Translation specifically aims at presenting text in conversational American English.
 The language of this Bible is very easy to understand.
 In many instances a listener cannot tell whether he is hearing normal conversation or a portion of text being read.
 In some instances text has been added to make it clear what the writer is referring to without being distracted by footnotes.

 Often, series of items are displayed in list format, making it much easier to remember or see patterns.